December 7, 2017

 New UMMNH Space: Regents Approve Plans

-November 20, 2014 - The Regents of the University of Michigan approved the schematic design for a new Biological Science Building, which will be the new home for the U-M Museum of Natural History and will be shared with the College of Literature, Science, and the Arts’ biology departments and research museums.
+November 20, 2014 - The Regents of the University of Michigan approved the schematic design for a new Biological Sciences Building, which will be the new home for the U-M Museum of Natural History and will be shared with the College of Literature, Science, and the Arts’ biology departments and research museums.